Academic Writing Coaching

 • Students will also learn to write using a formal voice (no jargon, slang, and colloquialism)

-• Students will learn to reinstate the main idea, or summarizing the crucial points, and then drawing a conclusion for the readers.
+• Students will learn to reinstate the main idea, or summarize the crucial points, and then draw a conclusion for the readers.

 You would be enrolled in this class for a period of four months for a total of 60 hours (this indicates the total direct contact hours with class conductor in the group engagements and individual coaching; and excludes the time taken for both the coach and the students to work on their paper marking activities and paper writing, respectively).
 Therefore, to eliminate student workload and to keep the course very relevant to every student’s research, we would directly work on your research topic.

-Are you heaving a sigh of relief knowing that your life as a student would be made easier with us around to help you?
+Are you heaving a sigh of relief knowing that your life as a student would be made easier with us around to help you through our academic writing coaching course?
 If what you have read sounds intriguing, please fill up the form below and we will get in touch with you soonest possible.